vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Json dotted notation for variables
 If a variable holds a JSON object value, you can directly set and get from fields of that object using dotted notation.
-This must be a fixed static fieldname you give- `$myvar.$myfield` is illegal.
+This can be a fixed static fieldname or a variable value- `$myvar.$myfield` is legal.
 Dotted notation is cleaner and faster than `^jsonpath` and `jsonobjectinsert` and for get, has the advantage that it never fails, it only returns null if it can't find the field.
 On the other hand, assignment fails if the path does not contain a json object at some level.